EleutherAI/website/content-blog/pile-t5.md

 We observe improvements on finetuned benchmarks such as SuperGLUE, CodeXGLUE, MMLU and BBH.
 Althought Pile-T5 when finetuned on the Flan mixture lags behind Flan-T5, it still performs better compared to T5v1.1.
 We conclude that Pile-T5 would be a better model for future multitask finetuning and other tasks that benefit from the encoder-decoder architecture.
 With performance on the Pile-T5 Large being unexpectedly lagging in benchmarks such as SuperGLUE and Flan Held-In tasks, we believe that there may have been a bug and advise users to take caution when using it.
 In addition, we believe that the intermediate checkpoint release would wide benefit the community for research areas such as interpretability.

+## Acknowledgments

+We are grateful to Stability AI for providing the compute required to train these models, and to the TRC Program for providing compute to finetune some of the models.

 ## Citation